When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Probe of a Quota-Respecting Scheduling Heuristic

 We ask whether slack ratio and urgency can improve critical-path ordering within a capacity-respecting schedule, beyond their role in delivery-pressure diagnosis.
 To test this, we compare $\sigma_{\text{quota}}$ against $\sigma_{\text{ca}}$ on a small set of arithmetic workloads; both policies satisfy the per-cycle T quota by construction, so any schedule-length difference reflects ordering decisions rather than reduced delivery pressure.
 Table~\ref{tab:compiler_probe} reports the results.

-The adder shows no gain, consistent with its near-zero slack ratio leaving no room for reordering.
+For the adder, $\sigma_{\text{quota}}$ and $\sigma_{\text{ca}}$ produce the same schedule length, indicating that the measured slack does not create useful reordering opportunities.
 The multiplier gains are positive across all evaluated sizes, suggesting the advantage is systematic rather than instance-specific.
 These results are limited to small arithmetic circuits; broader evaluation on higher-slack workloads is left for future work.